-4. Testing for Alcohol/Drugs
+5. Testing for Alcohol/Drugs

-The court may include in the ODL order a requirement that the applicant submit to periodic testing for alcohol or controlled substances if the applicant's license has been suspended for:
+The court may include in the ODL order a requirement that the applicant submit to periodic testing for alcohol or controlled substances if the applicant's license has been suspended, revoked, or canceled for:

 - failure to pass an intoxication test under Ch.
 524 of the Transportation Code (for example: providing a breath sample with a BAC of over .08); or - refusal to submit a breath or blood specimen under Ch.
 724 of the Transportation Code.